 The General Dental Council concluded their investigation into the professional conduct of Dr Nicholas Waldron in July 2020.
 The outcome of the hearing was that Dr Waldron was suspended with immediate effect following the conclusion of a public hearing conducted by the Professional Conduct Committee of the General Dental Council on 23 July 2020.

 The cases investigated by the General Dental Council related to the orthodontic treatment that Dr Waldron provided to 12 patients between 2008 and 2018.
-IBB Solicitors are in contact with a number of other affected patients whose cases were not part of the General Dental Council investigation.
+IBB Law are in contact with a number of other affected patients whose cases were not part of the General Dental Council investigation.
 Patients have reported a range of concerns relating to their experience under the care of Dr Waldron but there are many common issues with the standard of his orthodontic care.
 These include: